the-architech-xyz/types/README.md

 ## 🏗️ Architecture

-### Agent-Based Design
+### AI-Powered Agent Architecture

-The CLI uses a modular agent architecture for maximum flexibility:
+The CLI uses an intelligent agent-based architecture with plugin integration:

 ```
 ┌─────────────────┐